clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/monty-hall-simulation-proof.md

 The "problem" is: what's the best strategy -- should you switch or not?

 It turns out that you are twice as likely to win by switching doors than by staying put (2/3 vs 1/3).
 This conclusion was disbelieved by many people for several years.
-Allegedly, Paul Erdős, a renowned mathematician, remained unconvinved until he was shown a computer simulation.
+Allegedly, Paul Erdős, a renowned mathematician, remained unconvinced until he was shown a computer simulation.

 ## Task